microsoft/vcpkg-docs/vcpkg/commands/depend-info.md

 ## Options

-All vcpkg commands support a set of [common options](https://github.com/microsoft/vcpkg-docs/blob/main/vcpkg/commands/common-options.md).
+All vcpkg commands support a set of [common options](common-options.md).

 ### `--dot`
-Generate the depency tree in the [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph description format.
+Generate the dependency tree in the [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph description format.

 ### `--dgml`
-Generate the depency tree in the [DGML (Directed Graph Markup Language)](https://en.wikipedia.org/wiki/DGML) XML format.
+Generate the dependency tree in the [DGML (Directed Graph Markup Language)](https://en.wikipedia.org/wiki/DGML) XML format.

 ### `--show-depth`
 Show recursion depth in output.

+Only applies to plain text list output.

 ### `--max-recurse=<depth>`
+Set maximum depth to display.

-Set maximum recursion depth, a value of -1 indicates no limit.
+A value of -1 indicates no limit.

 ### `--sort=<type>`
-Set sort order for the list of dependencies, accepted values are: lexicographical, topological (default), x-tree, reverse.
+Set sort order for the list of dependencies.

+Only applies to plain text list output.

+Sorting Options:

+- `lexicographical` - Sort by name
+- `topological` - (Default) Sort by increasing depth
+- `reverse` - Sort by decreasing depth
+- `x-tree` - (Experimental) Display an ASCII-art tree

+## Options

+All vcpkg commands support a set of [common options](common-options.md).